MicrosoftDocs/azure-reference-other/stream-analytics-query-language/join-azure-stream-analytics.md

 ON I1.PartitionId = I2.PartitionId AND DATEDIFF(minute,I1,I2) BETWEEN 0 AND 15
 ```

  Finally, Azure Stream Analytics supports both inner join (the default) and LEFT outer join.
 For an inner join, a result is only returned when a match is found.
 But for a LEFT OUTER join, if an event from the left side of the join is unmatched, a row with NULL for all the columns of the right row is returned.
-For instance here is an example to find the absence of events.
+For instance, here is an example to find the absence of events.
 The following query will return those rows where a Vehicle has entered a Toll Booth but have not exited the Booth within 15 minutes.

 ```SQL
 SELECT I1.TollId, I1.EntryTime, I2.ExitTime, I1.LicensePlate, DATEDIFF(minute,I1.EntryTime,I2.ExitTime) AS DurationinMinutes